 Day - 5

 Location: Flores - Travel for about 4 hours to the delightful township of Flores on Lago Peten Itza.
-Upon arrival, take an orientation walk with your group leader and enjoy a free afternoon to explore the tiny island centre that juts into the lake.
+On the way, pay a visit to Nuevo Horizonte, a ranch where 130 demobilized families settled after the signing of the Guatemalan Peace Accords in 1998.
+Beginning with no infrastructure and poor living conditions, the community cooperated to establish fish-farming, agriculture, reforestation and eco-tourism projects.
+Stop by here this morning and tour their nature reserve, have lunch on the ranch and speak to the locals about the origins of the community.
+Continue to Flores, where on arrival you’ll take an orientation walk with your group leader.
 Flores had a long history before it was colonised by the Spanish in 1697, most significantly as the capital of the Itza people after the fall of Chichen Itza.
 Sometime during the day, you’ll have the chance to partake in a traditional tortilla making workshop, before using your free afternoon to wander the town's cobblestone streets, taking in its pastel-coloured buildings or shop for local handicrafts.
 It's a small island and walking the whole thing will take less than an hour.
 At around 4 pm, the lakefront starts to hum with street food vendors, making it a good place to grab a bite and interact with the locals.

 Day - 6